Normal forms of elliptic automorphic Lie algebras and Landau-Lifshitz type of equations: Basic notions and constructions

-\begin{Remark} It is important to remark that $\Omega$ is not unique in order to satisfy \eqref{PsiEquiv} in the sense that we may replace $\Omega$ by where $T_1,T_2$ are defined in \eqref{T1T2}, for any choice of $a_j,b_j\in \{0,1\}$.
-Indeed, since $T_1T_2=-T_2T_1$, the equivariance property of $\Ad(\tilde{\Omega})$ as in Proposition \ref{Prop3} remains unchanged. \end{Remark}
+\begin{Remark} The matrix $\Omega(z)$ is not unique among matrices whose adjoint action satisfies \eqref{PsiEquiv}.
+For example, for any choice of $a_i,b_i\in \{0,1\}$, we may replace $\Omega(z)$ by where $T_1,T_2$ are defined in \eqref{def:rho'}.
+Since $T_1T_2=-T_2T_1$, the equivariance property of $\Ad(\tilde{\Omega})$ \eqref{PsiEquiv} remains unchanged.
+This fact will be used later in this section. \end{Remark}